namansingh1314/CryptsUP/README.md

-Currently working on its backend ,will publish soon so you can just encode in a single click
+Currently working on its backend ,will publish soon so you can just encrypt in a single click